ossforksvn/modulith-demo/README.md

 # With Thanks

-Thank you to the Apache Karaf, CXF, ActiveMQ, and Camel communities.
+Thank you to the Apache Karaf, and CXF communities.

 \(c\) 2024 Savoir Technologies